-All students are assigned an Academic Advisor, with the exception of College Transfer Students and Special Credit Non-Degree Seeking Students.
+All students are assigned an Academic Advisor, with the exception of Special Credit Non-Degree Seeking Students.

 The Academic Advisor is usually a faculty member from your program of study.
 Your Advisor was listed in your admissions letter.